Wuhan Institute of Virology

 We need your help.
 The continued existence of the Daily Declaration depends on the generosity of readers like you.
 Donate now.
 The Daily Declaration is committed to keeping our site free of advertising so we can stay independent and continue to stand for the truth.

-Fake news and big-tech censorship make the work of the Canberra Declaration and our Christian news site the Daily Declaration more important than ever.
+Fake news and censorship make the work of the Canberra Declaration and our Christian news site the Daily Declaration more important than ever.
 Take a stand for family, faith, freedom, life, and truth.
 Support us as we shine a light in the darkness.
-Donate today.
+Donate now.

 Leave A Comment